AustinCodingAcademy/advanced-react-component-practice/README.md

 * DONE --- TasksPanel should require one prop called "tasks" that is an array

 ### Use Props
-* TaskItem should use the task prop to populate the task name and the date
+* DONE --- TaskItem should use the task prop to populate the task name and the date
-* TransactionRow should use the order prop to populate the `<td>` s
+* DONE --- TransactionRow should use the order prop to populate the `<td>` s
-* MessagePreview should use the message prop to populate the name, date and message text
+* DONE --- MessagePreview should use the message prop to populate the name, date and message text

 ### Mapping
-* TasksPanel - map the array of "tasks" into array of TaskItem's.
+* DONE --- TasksPanel - map the array of "tasks" into array of TaskItem's.
 Pass one task into TaskItem
-* TopNav - map the array of "messages" into array of MessagePreview's.
+* DONE --- TopNav - map the array of "messages" into array of MessagePreview's.
 Pass one message into MessagePreview
-* TransactionPanel - map the array of "orders" into array of TransactionRow's.
+* DONE --- TransactionPanel - map the array of "orders" into array of TransactionRow's.
 Pass one order into TransactionRow